 5. Enable 2-factor authentication for all your accounts.

 You have probably heard of 2-factor authentication (2FA).
-But have you actually implemented it yet?
+But have you implemented it yet?

 Two-factor authentication adds an extra layer of protection to your account login process.
 When it’s enabled, you get a second verification step.